emiarbol/galaxy_virologist_training/exercises/06_variant_calling_illumina.md

 ## Compare vcfs among callers

 ### Visualize datasets.
-1. Search `upSeq diagram` in the search toolbox.
+1. Search `upSet diagram` in the search toolbox.
 2. Select input files for which to produce intersections: select vcf from varscan, vcf from lofreq filter and vcf from ivar variants.
 3. Click execute and wait.
 4. Click the :eye: icon and check the diagram.